Creating a space where everyone knows they belong

 Aero's Space to Belong

-A committee of faculty, staff, and students was charged in 2021 to foster diversity, equity, and inclusion in the department and Aero's Space to Belong was created.
-Its purpose is to enhance the feeling of community, belonging, and trust within the Aerospace Engineering department.
-There is a response subcommittee to help resolve conflict within the department.
+A committee of faculty, staff, and students was charged in 2021 to enhance the feeling of community, belonging, and trust within the Aerospace Engineering department and to help resolve conflict within the department.

-Inclusion refers to a campus community where all members are and feel respected, have a sense of belonging, and are able to participate and achieve to their potential.
-Although diversity is essential, it is not sufficient. an institution can be both diverse and non-inclusive at the same time, thus a sustained practice of creating inclusive environments is necessary.
+We strive to create a campus community where all members are and feel respected, have a sense of belonging, and are able to participate and achieve to their greatest potential.

-A Q and A on diversity with Dept. Head Jonathan Freund
+A Q and A on with Dept. Head Jonathan Freund

 Why is diversity valuable in academia and in STEM?